lrascao/lrascao.github.io/_posts/2020-12-08-k8s-erlang-clustering.md

     % 2. ask for SRV records backing up the headless service, this will gives us back, all pod FQDN
     %    names under the headless service subdomain {ok, #dns_rec{anlist = Answers}} = inet_res:resolve(SrvRecordFQDN, in, srv),
-    % 3. go through each of these records and replace the headless service DNS name component for the
+    % 3. go through each of these records and extract the host Hosts =
-    %    deployment name
-    Hosts =
         lists:map(fun(#dns_rr{type = srv,
                               class = in,